 Cybersecurity associate degrees in Wyoming

-Casper College enables students to find a career in cybersecurity by providing an associate’s degree and an associate of applied science, focusing on business assurance as a marketable asset for job employment and growth.
-The college’s associate degree is designed deliberately as a transition for higher education.
-In contrast, the associate of applied science provides the foundation for I.T. support without the option to transfer credits.
-The associate of applied science also allows students to gain access to CCENT certification.
+Casper College offers an associate’s degree and an associate of applied science in cybersecurity, focusing on business assurance as a marketable asset for job employment and growth.
+The associate degree is designed to transition students to higher education.

 - Program: A.A.S. in Cyber Security